-We want to champion the contribution people living with dementia make to our community by providing supportive opportunities to garden at PLOT 22 together and share seasonal activities and food.
-We also aim to support the well-being of family carers and befrienders by enabling them to experience the therapeutic benefit of our allotment garden too.
+We want to champion the contribution people living with dementia make to our community and provide supportive opportunities to garden and share food together.
+We also want family carers and befrienders to experience the therapeutic benefit of our allotment garden too.

-Our first season of monthly sessions has now come to an end and as you can see from the photos we've had a lot of fun!
-We'll be continuing to offer flexible opportunities at PLOT 22 over the coming autumn and winter months.
+As you can see from the photos below we had a lot of fun at our first season of monthly sessions!
 Please get in touch if you or someone you care for might be interested in joining us, we'd love to hear from you!
-Contact details and NEW DATES are also on the flier below.
+Contact details and NEW DATES for 2018 are on the flier below.